 The ERSI’s 35-page report reviews mitigation strategies.
 Here are some of the findings:

 THE IMPLEMENTATION OF APPARATUS TRAFFIC ADVISORS

-- The ERSI documented a number of departments that have adopted traffic advisors, amber/yellow LED arrow sticks that improve visibility and give clear direction to approaching motorists.
+- The ERSI documented a number of departments that have adopted traffic advisors, and amber/yellow LED arrow sticks that improve visibility and give clear directions to approaching motorists.
 Command Light manufactures a series of Traffic Flow Boards that can rotate up to 360 degrees, giving crews the ability to better position the advisor when the apparatus is blocking a scene.